 MNIST and TensorFlow

-We've shamelessly adapted the MNIST Tensorflow example.
+We've shamelessly adapted the.
 Here we've broken the example down into three steps (Disdat Tasks) all of which are in $DISDAT_HOME/examples/ex_pipelines/mnist.py

 .